bamf2048/pi_retrogaming/linux_tips.md

 hitting enter -- or **if you're connected to your Pi using SSH you can use your mouse.**

+You can also open FTP, SFTP in your windows!
+Under the top navbar both `Left` and `Right` use the `FTP link...` or `SFTP link...` menu items.
+Enter the full url of the host you want to connect to.
+E.g. `pi@ftp://192.168.1.69`.
+Now you can copy from Pi to Pi.

 Some keyboard commands:

 |Key|Description|